walicar/chatPDF/README.md

 To talk with the document that you uploaded, go to the home page and select the index associated with the document you uploaded and ask it a question.

 ## Roadmap
+goal: locally hosted chat bot to interface with PDF
 - BLOCKED: Integrate ChromaDB into ChatPDF to replace Pinecone
 	- as of 5/14/23 Chroma cannot be run in-memory in JS
+- BLOCKED: Integrate with GPT4All TS bindings
+  - as of 5/22/23 official bindings haven't been mad yet

 ## Disclaimer
 This is a test project not meant to be used in production.